Prosecutor drops groping charge against former NY Gov. Cuomo

 The development in Albany comes after two prosecutors in the New York City suburbs separately announced that Cuomo would not face criminal charges for allegations involving other women.

 A Long Island prosecutor announced on Dec.
-23 that there would be no charges after a female state trooper on Cuomo’s security detail told state investigators that he ran his hand across her abdomen at an event at Belmont Park in September 2019.
+23 that there would be no charges after a state trooper on Cuomo’s security detail told state investigators that he ran his hand across her abdomen at an event at Belmont Park in September 2019.

 Five days later, the district attorney in Westchester County announced Cuomo would not face charges stemming from allegations from that same trooper and another woman that the former governor planted unwanted kisses on their cheeks.

-In both instances, the prosecutors said the allegations were credible, but that they could not pursue criminal charges.
+In both instances, the prosecutors said that the allegations were credible, but that they could not pursue criminal charges.

 On Monday, a lawyer for Cuomo said the Manhattan district attorney’s office told him it had closed an investigation into how Cuomo’s office handled nursing homes during the coronavirus pandemic.
 The office declined to comment.